EmmaRaine/EmmaRaine-Assignment1/index.md

 ## Programming for Geographical Information Systems - Assignment 1

-As part of this module, the first assignment required me to create an agent-based model to represent the movement and food consumption of sheep within an environment.
+As part of this module, the first assignment required me to create an agent-based model to represent movement and food consumption of sheep within an environment.
-The model was created the in Spyder application and was tested, generally using the print() function.
+The model was created the in the Spyder application, in an IPython console and was tested, generally using the print() function to ensure the user has no functional issues.
 For easy manipulation of the model, some of the variables can be altered by changing the number to which they are assigned.
 This creates a flexible model that can represent different sheep behaviours.

 This code should run continually as an animation until a stopping condition, which suggests the sheep's stores are full, is met.
-This animation can be viewed in a graphical user interface (GUI) by using the menu to select 'run model'.
+This animation can be viewed in a graphical user interface (GUI) by using the menu to select 'run model', but also contains alternative code to allow the user to run the model in a python program without the use of the GUI.

 The repository that contains the code for these models can be viewed [here](https://github.com/EmmaRaine/PracticalPortfolio)